corsairmarks/serpentoid_portraits_revisited/mod/README.md

 * Custom starting initializer now supports a variety of civics and origin starts (all the built-in ones)
 * Split the Serpentoid trait into several, optional traits that are updated (and are available for you to use on your own Serpentoid or Reptilian empires too): Serpentoid Acumen, Serpentoid Cunning, and Serpentoid Indolence
 * Update the custom Space Pyramid building that is buildable once per ruler of the Ancient Technosethi custom empire
+* The Serpentoids are part of the Reptilian species class (since Stellaris 3.8)
-* Support being able to choose a single-gender species (new in Stellaris 3.2)
+* Support being able to choose a single-gender species (since Stellaris 3.2)
 * Automatically choose clothing based on Pop jobs and choose phenotype based on job stratum

 ## Compatibility

-Compatible with any mod that does not add the same portraits, species class, traits, or art assets.
+Compatible with any mod that does not add the same portraits, traits, or art assets.

 The Launcher will tell you that some mods are outdated - that is because the dependencies are both out of date with the game's version number.
 This mod overwrites and replaces all incompatible code so that the portrait mod will function as originally designed.
 You can safely ignore the out-of-date warning for the dependency mods.

-Built for Stellaris version 3.6 "Orion."
+Built for Stellaris version 3.7 "Gemini."
 Not compatible with achievements.

 ### Dependencies